TheMadHatt3r/ge-ethernet-SRTP/README.md

 - Python 3.6+ (Regex is the limiting factor for 3.6, with some minor tweaks, you could run earlier 3.x)

 ## Using the Library: ##
-I tried to keep things easy, there are 3 classes, only one of which you need to use as the programmer. example.py has everythign you need to get started bug a brief summary is below:
+I tried to keep things easy, there are 3 classes/modules, only one of which you need to use as the programmer. example.py has everythign you need to get started bug a brief summary is below:

 **GeSrtp** -
 This Class contains the main libary code for reading / writing from the PLC.